niko886/miner-checker/README.md

 Simple program that helps you to watch what happening with your miners in *realtime*

+## Features

+* Show you realtime information
+* Notifies you on email, if any errors

 ## Install and run

 * Setup python 2.x